 Kafaola, The Kingdom of Tonga Cultural Group’s album, does exactly that.
 It preserves the stories and traditions of a great past that are rarely performed today.
 Acting almost as a document dating the evolution of Tongan music traditions from the arrival of Captain James Cook to the islands, who noted the warm and amiable reception of the people, from which it gets its nickname, the Friendly Islands, until today where it serves as a tourist hotspot.
-Opening with the sound of the hauntingly beautiful Fangufangu known as a Tongan nose flute, the first track initially tricks its listeners into thinking that the instrument might be a mainstay of the album.
+Opening with the sound of the hauntingly beautiful fangufangu known as a Tongan nose flute, the first track initially tricks its listeners into thinking that the instrument might be a mainstay of the album.

-The second track, however, Lakalaka is quite different, as it is over 10 minutes of gorgeous acapella chanting.
-What impresses me is that the song is clearly recorded in one take and it is only after the 8 minute mark the group can be heard taking their first breath of air which they fill with a clap.
-The song is followed by another 10 minute track Meʻetuʻupaki, which is a song that uses a largely unintelligible language and is played amidst the backdrop of a little slit drum known as a lali.
+The second track, however, Lakalaka is quite different, as it is over ten minutes of gorgeous acapella chanting.
+What impresses me is that the song is clearly recorded in one take and it is only after the eight minute mark that the group can be heard taking their first breath of air which they fill with a clap.
+The song is followed by another ten minute track Meʻetuʻupaki, which is a song that uses a largely unintelligible language and is played amidst the backdrop of a little slit drum known as a lali.
 This type of song has a customary dance that accompanies it, similar to a war dance that is performed with small symbolic paddles.
-Subsequent to this, and part of the traditional section of the album, is Otuhaka, a song with Samoan influences in which traditionally older chiefly women would perform it in order to wake the king.
+Subsequent to this, and part of the traditional section of the album, is Otuhaka, a song with Samoan influences in which traditionally older female chiefs would perform it in order to wake the king.
 Listening to the track, it makes sense as the song sounds like a rather soothing but uplifting alarm clock to start the day in the right way.
-That said, the idea of a pack of Tongans bursting into my bedroom to wake me up in such a manner does seem a rather nerve-inducing prospect.
+That said, the idea of a pack of Tongans bursting into my bedroom to wake me up in such a manner does seem a rather nerve-wracking prospect.
 What is interesting about the album is that it is reflective of the time it is recorded, in the sense that the 2009 album features male vocals alongside female ones on the song.

 Keeping to tradition, in the ordering of the tracks, the album does, however, continue with ula which is the song that would ordinarily follow Otuhaka.
-Typically an ula would see a by performance by younger girls in which the girls dancing split up and then merge back together.
+Typically an ula would see a performance by younger girls in which the girls dancing split up and then merge back together.
 The dance, unlike the one that would traditionally accompany the aforementioned Otuhaka, is a display of female beauty in which the king would select which girls he would like to join him in bed.
 I suppose a helpful way to think of it is as a Polynesian version of a casting for a Harvey Weinstein movie.
-At this point it feels that the tone of the album changes from the type of song that would be played centuries ago, as Ma'ulu'ulu is more of a percussive piece that features epic clapping and hand drumming.
+At this point it feels that the tone of the album changes from just displaying the types of song that would be played centuries ago, as Ma'ulu'ulu is more of a percussive piece that features epic clapping and hand drumming.
 At moments the song certainly lives up to its name as the title translates to "making a thundering sound", however it also has many minutes of respite and serenity to be enjoyed.